 Delicate massage can help flatten and soften scars by distributing collagen, increasing blood flow, and reducing swelling.
 Apply lotion or oil to your scars, then gently massage the area to improve the healing process.
 Massage encourages the collagen in your scar to distribute throughout your body instead of build up in one area.
 Wait until your scabs have fully fallen off before trying massage.

 5. Don’t Smoke

 Smoking is an overall risk to your health, and it can also cause problems after breast augmentation surgery.
 Smoking reduces blood flow as well as the oxygen content in your bloodstream.
 Your healing incisions need as much healthy blood flow and oxygen as possible to minimize scar development.
 Smoking also keeps your white blood cells from effectively fighting infection.
 It’s hard for scars to heal well once they’re infected.
-Stop smoking while you heal from your procedure.
-If you can’t stop completely, cut back as much as possible.

 6. Eat Well